Economy of Nigeria: Natural gas pipeline Nigeria–Morocco

-The supply of natural gas to Europe, which is threatened by the Ukraine war, is pushing projects to transport Nigerian natural gas via pipelines to Morocco or Algeria.
-As of May 2022, however, there are still no results.
+The supply of natural gas to Europe, which is threatened by the Russian invasion of Ukraine, is pushing projects to transport Nigerian natural gas via pipelines to Morocco or Algeria.
+In December 2022, Morocco's National Office of Hydrocarbons and Mines signed Momoranda of Understanding with Nigeria, Gambia, Guinea Bissau, Guinea, Sierra Leone, and Ghana to start building the pipeline through the countries.

 Process and Industrial Developments dispute

 Process and Industrial Developments Ltd (P&ID) entered into a 20-year contract with the Nigerian government for natural gas supply and processing.
-Nigeria provided the gas, which PI&D refined so that it could be used to power the Nigerian electrical grid.
+Nigeria was to provide the gas, which PI&D was to refine so that it could be used to power the Nigerian electrical grid.
 PI&D could keep valuable byproducts for its own use.
 In 2012, PI&D demanded arbitration in London, alleging that Nigeria had not supplied the agreed quantity of gas or to construct the infrastructure it had agreed to build.
 The arbitral tribunal awarded damages of more than £4.8 billion.
 The compensation was valued £8.15 billion with interest when the case was heard in London High Court in December 2022.

 Industry

 Cement

 Dangote and BUA are the dominating companies in the cement market of Nigeria.
-In May 2022 BUA opened a new, large scale cement plant in Sokoto including its own 50 MW power station.
+In May 2022, BUA opened a new, large-scale cement plant in Sokoto, including its own 50 MW power station.

-Oil based products
+Oil-based products

-Paradoxically, Nigeria currently exports crude oil but has to import petroleum products such as petrol or polypropylene (plastic).
-In the fourth quarter of 2022, the much-talked-about Dangote oil refinery will come on stream, which will produce 50 million litres of petrol per day, among other things.
-This would turn Nigeria from a net importer into a net exporter of petroleum products.
-Even before it is fully operational, the Dangote refinery claims to a number of world records, including the world's largest distillation column and, with the RFCC regenerator, both the heaviest continuous piece of steel (made by a Korean forge) and the heaviest object ever transported on a public African road.
+Historically, Nigeria has exported crude oil, but imported the majority of petroleum products consumed in the country.
+In September 2024, Dangote Oil Refinery began operations with capacity to produce 650,000 barrels (~103 m liters) of petrol per day and the potential to significantly reduce Nigeria's reliance on imported petroleum products.
+NNPC, Nigeria's state-owned oil firm, is the sole customer of the refinery.

 Fertiliser and paint

-On 3 May 2022, after years of construction, a fertiliser production plant was commissioned near Lagos that will produce 3 million tonnes of fertiliser a year.
-With no more Russian fertiliser coming onto the world market in 2022 due to the Ukraine war, Nigeria is filling a gap in the market.
-"The fertiliser market is a seller's market," enthused company boss Dangote at the plant's opening.
-"People are begging for us to sell and we are choosy about who we sell to."
+On 3 May 2022, after years of construction, a fertiliser production plant was commissioned near Lagos that will be able to produce 3 million tonnes of fertiliser a year.
+With no more Russian fertiliser coming onto the world market in 2022 due to the invasion of Ukraine, Nigeria is filling a gap in the market.
+"The fertiliser market is a seller's market", enthused company boss Dangote at the plant's opening.
+"People are begging for us to sell and we are choosy about who we sell to".

-A stone's throw away from the Dangote refinery BASF opened a factory in Lekki.
-BASF is mostly known for fertilizers, paints and lacquers.
+Not far from the Dangote refinery, BASF opened a factory in Lekki.
+BASF is mostly known for fertilisers, paints, and lacquers.